 Tears sprang to my eyes as I walked out of the store.
 Should a high school kid have to work so many hours?
 Maybe not.
 But how great that she can if she wants to, and that she’s willing to help her family.
 God bless her.

 On “Black Friday” I saw many families shopping together, circulars in hand, looking for particular deals.
 I did not see people acting crazy.
 I saw people trying to make a nice holiday for the people they love.

 Yes, we waited in line for a ridiculously long time, but it was like waiting in line for a political rally or a concert.
 In other words, we knew we’d be waiting, we signed up to wait, and we settled down to wait.
-At least my feet didn’t get cold as they did last November waiting to hear Joe Biden.
-And the sun didn’t beat down as it did last August waiting in line at Wolftrap.
+At least my feet didn’t get cold like they did last November while waiting to hear Joe Biden.
+And the sun didn’t beat down like it did last August while waiting in line at Wolftrap.
 We chatted with the people around us.
 Families were shopping together.
 Some people mentioned having infrequent days off, and how happy there were to take advantage of this day to get their shopping done.